 Dual diagnosis can be dangerous if the underlying mental health disorder is not treated along with the addiction.
 Without proper treatment, individuals may experience an increase in their symptoms and may be at greater risk for relapse or self-harm.
 Additionally, without comprehensive care that addresses both aspects of dual diagnosis, individuals may struggle to maintain long-term sobriety or mental health wellness.

 Thus, it is important for individuals who are facing a dual diagnosis to seek out mental health treatment in Mission Viejo that incorporates strategies to address both aspects of the disorder.
 By doing so, individuals have an increased likelihood of achieving long-term sobriety and improved management of their mental health disorder.

 Co-occurring disorders in California are more prevalent than some may let on.
 Some statistics include the following:

 - According to a report by the National Alliance on Mental Illness, an estimated 5.3 million adults age 18 and over (22.3%) in California live with mental health disorders.

-- The Substance Abuse and Mental Health Services Administration’s 2019 survey found that nearly 1 in 4 adults (23.3%) age 18+ reported having a mental illness or a substance use disorder in the past year, and an estimated 5.4 million Californians were found to have co-occurring disorders during the same period.
+- The Substance Abuse and Mental Health Services Administration’s 2019 survey found that nearly 1 in 4 adults (23.3%) age 18+ reported having a mental illness or substance use disorder in the past year, and an estimated 5.4 million Californians were found to have dual diagnosis during the same period.